MicrosoftDocs/azure-docs/articles/aks/operator-best-practices-run-at-scale.md

 * Clusters using Kubernetes version 1.23 or above.

 > [!NOTE]
-> It may take up to a week to enable your clusters with the increased node limit.
+> It can take up to one week to enable your clusters with the increased node limit.

 ## Networking considerations and best practices